What Is Corporate Manslaughter And How Does It Work?

 How do you prove corporate manslaughter?

-In 2019/20 111 workers were killed at work in Great Britain which, despite being 38 fewer than the previous year, is still a significantly high number.
+Every year, over 100 workers are killed at work in Great Britain, a significantly high number.
 Since the Corporate Manslaughter and Corporate Homicide Act was introduced into UK law, there have been fewer than 30 convictions.

 A substantial element of any duty of care breach needs to be in the way activities were managed or organised.
 In other words, senior management must play a substantial role.
 However, in most, if not all workplace fatalities, very rarely is there a single factor that results in such a tragic outcome – fault is typically attributed to many different aspects.